adonath/scipy-2025-gen-ai-jax-for-science-tutorial/README.md

 This tutorial is an introduction to generative AI for Science with Jax and the Jax scientific ecosystem.

 ## Setup Instructions
-Use either `uv`, `pixi`, `conda`,  to create a new env from `requirements.txt`.

-Some thoughts and TODOs:
+Use colab or https://www.nebari.dev -- TBD!
+We do want GPUs.

-- do we need separarate envs for the bio and astro part?
+- Do we need separarate envs for the bio and astro part?
+No.
-- do we need a container?
-- there will likely be access to https://www.nebari.dev, not sure they provide GPUs
-- actually running training will not be possible, except if models are really small.
-Provide pre-trained weights, maybe finetune.
-- Upoad pre-trained weights to Zenodo and provide download script, or maybe have the data ready in a Nebari env.
-- It may be unlikely that particpants work on both Astro and Bio, so maybe we structure that exercise time such that they can use the time for their preferred task.
-However warm-up is for all...
+- We'll provide preprocessed datasets for the astro section; premade transformer for the bio section.
+- We expect that everything will be of interest to everyone; the focus is on the JAX and GenAI rather than on the scientific applications.

 ## Requirements
-Certainly Python and "Array Based Programming", Dataclasses Do we require basic Jax knowledge of Numpy API, function transforms, PyTrees?

-## Content Overview
-Mix of notebooks and scripts?
-- Notebooks are nice for presentation but not really for production...
-- Maybe Warm-Up and Overviews in Notebooks
-- Should we try Marimo?
-Safe, but more "annoying" for people that have not worked with it before, because of the limitation on variable names.
+NumPy and some SciPy.
+Dataclasses, functools.
+No previous knowledge of either JAX or GenAI expected.

-### Intro (10 Min)
+### Intro (30 Min)
-Intro, Motivation for Jax and Gen AI in Science demonstrate Setup
+Intro, Motivation for JAX and Gen AI in science demonstrate setup.

-### Warm-Up (20 Min)
 To bring everybody on the same level:
-- Jax basics overview: Numpy API, Lax API, function transforms, PyTrees & dataclasses (Axel)
+- JAX basics overview: NumPy API, jit, vmap grad, PyTrees (Axel)
+- Trace time vs runtime (https://kidger.site/thoughts/torch2jax/)
-- Jax science ecosystem overview (equinox, diffrax, optax, numpyro?, ...)
-(Patrick?)
+- JAX science ecosystem overview (Equinox, Diffrax, Optax) (Patrick)
-- Demonstrate some `jax.debug.<>`, which will be useful for exercises...

-Exercises (30 Min):
-- Toy diffusion model (Figure 2 from Song et al.)
-- Self attention visualisation or similar?
+- `jax.debug.<>`

+### Warm-Up (30 Min)
+- Figure out set-up, open laptops, debug environments, ... !
+- Hands on with the above.

 -- BREAK ---